Music – Terrible At Small Talk

 Terrible At Small Talk is the most recent moniker evolved from Fertanish.
 The new name reflects an evolution to free experimental music, absent of vocals and blessed with a disintegration of common musical structure.
 Terrible At Small Talk’s first release, The Abandoned Express Doubts, is initially a composition of chaos that accepts peaceful interludes.
 As it continues, contentment becomes the focus while chaos is welcomed as a supportive friend to maintain balance.
 There are no simple descriptions of this music; it will never be praised in casual conversation.
 For you, I have composed an offering of contentment in music and noise.

 Fertanish is a experimental, minimalist, noise-rock music project composing songs from multiple musical instruments, electronics, and noises from our environment.

-Fertanish is Bill Murphy from Washington D.C., a lifelong musician and visual artist.
+William Fertanish is from Washington D.C., a lifelong musician and visual artist.
 Early Fertanish songs focused on the full sound of acoustic 12-string guitars, hammering on the strings to create pounding reverberations that created a wall of sound without the aid of distortion effects.
 From that foundation, Fertanish began creating complex compositions of samples, noise, and instrumental music with looping rhythms, heavy beats, and experimental sounds.

 In 2011, the first release from Fertanish, Zero Zero Three, debuted eleven tracks creating a journey from the harsh sounding D.C. landscape to the intricate samples of nature that surround the constant mania with beauty.
 In 2012, Contemplating Silent Wishes presented a methodical composition building from a minimal, hypnotic collection of subtle sounds to a climax of sensational waves.